Planning and Visiting tips during COVID-19

 - And vacation rentals

 You’ve made it.
-Breathe in that fresh air seasoned with pine and woodsmoke, then wake your limbs up with a stroll through a village scene straight from a snow globe.
+Breathe in that fresh air seasoned with pine and woodsmoke, then mask up and stretch your limbs with a stroll through a village scene straight from a snow globe.

 Woodstock’s center—hugged from all sides by the curve of the Ottauquechee River, the gentle peaks of Mount Peg and Mount Tom, and charming Georgian, Federal, and Greek Revival homes—is a getaway guaranteed to revive.

-Between admiring historic architecture and popping into family-owned establishments like Yankee Bookshop, grab a quick bite at Soulfully Good (for their award-winning buttermilk chicken salad) and The Village Butcher (hot cider is a perfect add-on).
+Between admiring historic architecture and popping into family-owned establishments like Yankee Bookshop, maintain social distancing as you grab a quick bite at Soulfully Good (for their award-winning buttermilk chicken salad) and The Village Butcher (hot cider is a perfect add-on).

 Feeling energized and ready to drink it all in?
 Conquer the Mount Tom peak (standing at an attainable 1,357 feet and easily accessible from town) for panoramic views that turn the town into a miniature wintertide display and a chance to see the Mount Tom Star—a trail-side beacon illuminated during the holidays—up close and personal.
 Or if you prefer to rest your weary legs, head to South Woodstock for 45+ minutes of dashing through the snow on a horse-drawn open sleigh!

 After that invigorating outing, it’s time to freshen up at your lodging, bundle up, and head to dinner!
 Looking for prix fixe perfection in the country?
 The Lincoln Inn and Cloudland Farm are two excellent options for a culinary feast you won’t forget.
 Want to stay within the village?
-Stake your claim on an oversized lounge chair and get cozy in front of the fire as you dine at Richardson’s Tavern or visit The Prince and the Pauper for a mouthwatering meal and a free movie ticket (when you buy an entrée and are seated by 5:30).
-Pentangle Arts’ Woodstock Town Hall Theatre is a short jaunt from the restaurant, just enough time for Jack Frost to nip at your nose.
+Stake your claim on an oversized lounge chair and get cozy in front of the fire as you dine at Richardson’s Tavern or visit The Prince and the Pauper for a mouthwatering meal in the charming, socially-spaced dining area.
+But be sure to call ahead at all the venues listed above, as reservations are required!

 Now you’re prepped for an action-packed day in the great outdoors, with your choice of activities that suit you best:

 - Skiing and snowboarding: Don’t let the name fool you!
-Suicide Six Ski Area, in neighboring Pomfret, is open and ready for business on December 14th (conditions permitting), offering alpine adventure even the smallest skier or snowboarder in your crew.
-Tasty food, local small craft brews, and a crackling fire can be found within the comforting confines of slope-side Perley's Pourhouse.
+Suicide Six Ski Area, in neighboring Pomfret, offers alpine adventure for even the smallest skier or snowboarder in your crew.
+Open and ready for business December 16, 2020 (conditions permitting), this local gem is taking safety seriously, with a new, socially-spaced ski shop setup, increased sanitization, and more.
+Come for the skiing and stay for the tasty grab-and-go food, local small craft brews, well-spaced seating (30 minute limit), and a crackling fire that can be found within the comforting confines of the slope-side lodge featuring Perley's Pourhouse.
+Click here for their modified operations plan.
 Want more action?
-The Beast of the East, Killington, is just 30 minutes away with adrenaline-fueled skiing and riding via 155 trails, 21 lifts, and 1,509 acres across six mountain peaks.
+The Beast of the East, Killington, is just 30 minutes away with adrenaline-fueled skiing and riding via 155 trails, 21 lifts, and 1,509 acres across six mountain peaks, but be sure to book your lift tickets and parking passes in advance!

-- Nordic skiing or snowshoeing: Explore the majestic quiet of woods padded with snow in Marsh-Billings-Rockefeller National Historical Park – then take a much-deserved break at the Mount Tom Cabin where a hot, delicious lunch awaits between 11 AM and 2 PM (in-season, from mid-December through March.
-Confirm with the inn before setting out).
-Day or season passes are available at the Woodstock Inn & Resort Nordic Center.
+- Nordic skiing or snowshoeing: Explore the majestic quiet of woods padded with snow in Marsh-Billings-Rockefeller National Historical Park (Day or season passes are available at the Woodstock Inn & Resort Nordic Center) – then take a much-deserved break featuring a hot meal in town!

 - Fat tire biking: These bikes adapted for cold weather are sure to make an impression!
 Equipped with extra-wide, low-pressure tires, you’ll be floating atop a crisp surface of snow – but make no mistake, you’ll break a sweat traversing miles of trails maintained by the Nordic Center.

-- Ice skating: Hit the ice any month you like at the indoor rink at Union Arena or wait till Silver Lake in Barnard freezes over for the outdoor treatment!
-Afterward, a lunchtime pit-stop at Pizza Chef is sure to satisfy the whole crowd.
+- Ice skating: Hit the ice any month you like at the indoor rink at Union Arena (click here for COVID protocols) or wait till the Vail Field rink in Woodstock Village or Silver Lake in Barnard freeze over for the outdoor treatment!
+Afterward, a lunchtime takeout pit-stop at Pizza Chef is sure to satisfy the whole crowd.

 - Ice fishing: Or you can your reel even after the temperatures drop thanks to spectacular ice fishing conditions on 84-acre Silver Lake.
 Click here learn how to purchase a fishing license.